Do You Have A Plan For When Your Baby Is First Born?

 Understanding Newborn Procedures Can Make A Huge Impact On Your Baby’s First Moments And Beyond

-This course has been designed to be concise yet packed with informative information that is often not included in other childbirth education classes with as much detail.
+This class has been designed to be concise yet packed with informative information that is often not included in other childbirth education classes with as much detail.
 And to be clear, this is not a “Newborn Care” class.
 We highly encourage you to take a class on neonatal care as well, but what we cover here is quite different.
-We will be explaining the physiological and the physical transitioning that occurs the moment a baby is born and how to ensure this time is spent peacefully, so that optimal bonding between parent and baby can happen undisturbed.
+We will be explaining the physiological transitioning that occurs the moment a baby is born and how to ensure this time is spent peacefully, so that optimal bonding between parent and baby can happen undisturbed.

 We cover everything you need to know: